firedancer-io/solana-conformance/commands.md

 * `create-fixtures`: Create test fixtures from a directory of...
 * `debug-mismatches`: Run tests on a set of targets with a list...
-* `debug-non-repros`: Run tests on a set of targets with a list...
 * `decode-protobufs`: Convert Context and/or Fixture messages to...
 * `execute`: Execute Context or Fixture message(s) and...
 * `fix-to-ctx`: Extract Context messages from Fixtures.
 * `list-harness-types`: List harness types available for use.
 * `regenerate-all-fixtures`: Regenerate all fixtures in provided...
-* `regenerate-fixtures`: Regenerate Fixture messages by checking...
+* `regenerate-fixtures`: Run tests on a set of targets with a list...
 * `run-tests`: Run tests on a set of targets with a...

 ## `solana-test-suite create-fixtures`